How To Start A Revolution

 Editor's note: This is an excerpt of Planet Money's newsletter.
 You can sign up here.

-Hong Kongers are showing the world how to protest.
+Hongkongers are showing the world how to protest.

 Hong Kong is an autonomous region of China that kind of runs on finance.
 Its stock exchange is the fifth largest in the world.
 And it's an attractive base for a lot of multinational companies, partly because Hong Kong has a predictable rule of law.
-Companies can set up a regional HQ when selling to China without having to be in mainland China itself.
+Companies can set up a regional headquarters when selling to China without having to be in mainland China itself.
 But that predictability is changing.

-On June 16, around two million people marched, according to organizers.
+On June 16, around 2 million people marched, according to protest organizers.
 They're against a proposed law that would allow extradition from Hong Kong to mainland China.
-Hong Kong's Chief Executive Carrie Lam apologized and suspended consideration of the bill.
+Hong Kong's chief executive, Carrie Lam, apologized and suspended consideration of the bill.
 But protesters want the bill permanently withdrawn.
 Many are calling for Lam's resignation.
 Will they get what they want?
 What does research on successful resistance campaigns say?

-The protesters in Hong Kong have two characteristics that really boost their chances: non-violence and more than 3.5% of the population have gotten involved.
+The protesters in Hong Kong have two characteristics that really boost their chances: nonviolence and more than 3.5% of the population having gotten involved.

 Following Gandhi or the Bolsheviks?

-First, why non-violence?
+First, why nonviolence?
 Aren't guns and tanks effective, whether you like them or not?

-Harvard political scientist Erica Chenoweth used to believe this.
-In 2006, she went to a non-violence workshop and picked a fight.
-Chenoweth says she told the academics there that she could "think of plenty of cases where violence worked pretty well, like the Algerian, French, and Russian revolutions."
+Harvard University political scientist Erica Chenoweth used to believe this.
+In 2006, she went to a nonviolence workshop and picked a fight.
+Chenoweth says she told the academics there that she could "think of plenty of cases where violence worked pretty well, like the Algerian, French and Russian revolutions."

-Maria Stephan, now a director at the U.S. Institute of Peace was there.
-She said to Chenoweth, "If you're really skeptical about non-violent resistance... how would you prove that?"
+Maria Stephan, now a director at the U.S. Institute of Peace, was there.
+She said to Chenoweth, "If you're really skeptical about nonviolent resistance ... how would you prove that?"

-Non-violence is twice as effective
+Nonviolence is twice as effective

 So Chenoweth trawled through 323 campaigns for regime change or self-determination worldwide from 1900 to 2006.

 Then Stephan and Chenoweth teamed up to write a paper and a book based on the data.
-They find that major non-violent campaigns are successful 53% of the time, while violent campaigns are successful only 26% of the time.
+They found that major nonviolent campaigns are successful 53% of the time, while violent campaigns are successful only 26% of the time.

-But does non-violence cause the higher success rate?
+But does nonviolence cause the higher success rate?
 Or are you more likely to choose sit-ins over shootouts when you know you're already likely to succeed?
-When they factored in additional data on why the campaigns turned violent, peaceful resistance still prevailed.
-The likelihood of success was not a factor in whether a campaign became violent or not.
+When Stephan and Chenoweth factored in additional data on why the campaigns turned violent, peaceful resistance still prevailed.
+The likelihood of success was not a factor in whether a campaign became violent.

 "I was surprised," Chenoweth says.
 "I expected for there to be, basically, at best no significant difference between armed and unarmed action."